-Not every type of bird will move into a birdhouse to build their nest and raise their young.
+Not every type of bird will move into a birdhouse to build its nest and raise its young.
 Birdhouses attract certain species of birds, collectively referred to as cavity nesters.
-Birds that nest in cavities include bluebirds, chickadees, wrens, woodpeckers and purple martins.
+Birds that nest in cavities include bluebirds, chickadees, wrens, woodpeckers, and purple martins.
 Other birds such as robins and cardinals do not build their nests in cavities, and they are not interested in your birdhouses (though robins will occasionally build their nests on a specially designed nesting shelf).

 2. Make Sure Your Birdhouse Is the Right Size

 Birds will bypass a birdhouse that doesn't meet their basic needs, and birdhouses built to the wrong dimensions are one of the most common reasons for an uninhabited nest box.
 The diameter of the entrance hole, the floor space of the nest box, and the distance from the floor to the entrance hole are all critical considerations.